Regiomontanus: Legacy

 Simon Stevin, in his book describing decimal representation of fractions (De Thiende), cites the trigonometric tables of Regiomontanus as suggestive of positional notation.

 Regiomontanus designed his own astrological house system, which became one of the most popular systems in Europe.

 In 1561, Daniel Santbech compiled a collected edition of the works of Regiomontanus, De triangulis planis et sphaericis libri quinque (first published in 1533) and Compositio tabularum sinum recto, as well as Santbech's own Problematum astronomicorum et geometricorum sectiones septem.
 It was published in Basel by Henrich Petri and Petrus Perna.

 There is an image of him in Hartmann Schedel's 1493 Nuremberg Chronicle.
 He is holding an astrolabe.
 Yet, although there are thirteen illustrations of comets in the Chronicle (from 471 to 1472), they are stylized, rather than representing the actual objects.
 (Note: See image.)

 The crater Regiomontanus on the Moon is named after him.

+An observatory open to the public in Nuremberg, :de:Regiomontanus-Sternwarte, is named after him.